-Marian founded the Welcome to Washington International Club (W/W) in 1959.
+Marian founded the Welcome to Washington International Club (WTW) in 1959.
 As the wife of a Congressman, Marian attended many diplomatic functions.
 She quickly realized that diplomatic wives lacked exposure to American culture and society.
 Welcome to Washington was chartered to fill this gap.

 WCI’s purpose is to bring together international women’s clubs throughout the world, acting as a forum for the exchange of ideas.
 Our goal, to promote friendship and understanding among women of all cultures, is ESSENTIAL.
-WCI promotes relationships free from political, cultural and religious differences.
+WCI promotes relationships free from political, cultural, and religious differences.

 WCI is growing rapidly in size and management, continuously expanding its services to members.
 Communications have improved substantially.
-Our newsletter grew into an annual magazine, The LINK (formerly the “Worldwide Link”).
-Our new website now offers immediate access to WCI activity reports and sponsored publications.
+Our newsletter grew into a biennial magazine, theLINK (formerly the “Worldwide Link”).
+Our website offers immediate access to WCI activity reports and sponsored publications.
 Biennial Conferences, open to all club members, were established.
-To date, conferences have taken place in London, Brussels, Denver, Zurich, Naples Florida, Istanbul, Taipei, Washington DC, San Diego California, Porto Alegre, Brazil, Hamburg and Prague.
+To date, conferences have taken place in London, Brussels, Denver, Zurich, Naples (Florida), Istanbul, Taipei, Washington DC, San Diego (California), Porto Alegre (Brazil), Hamburg, and Prague.